Idiopathic transient osteoporosis of the hip

-Idiopathic transient osteoporosis of the hip (ITOH) is a self limited clinical entity of unknown cause, although almost certainly a vascular basis and possible overactivity of the sympathetic system exists.
+Idiopathic transient osteoporosis of the hip (ITOH) is a self limiting clinical entity of unknown cause, although almost certainly a vascular basis and possible overactivity of the sympathetic system exists.
 There is some controversy as to whether ITOH represents a very early, reversible stage of avascular necrosis (AVN) or is secondary to subchondral insufficiency fractures.

 Although initially described in pregnancy, ITOH affects middle age men (40-55 year olds) with M:F ratio 3:1.
 When women are affected; it is usually during 3rd trimester of pregnancy.
 Generally, only one hip is affected at a time.
 Recurrence in the same hip can occur.

 Typically, patients present with spontaneous onset of hip pain, usually progressive over several weeks.
 Patients generally do not have risk factors for avascular necrosis and do not go on to form avascular necrosis.